PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 07:14:52
+Last updated: 2024-04-08 07:15:25
-Random Quote: That changes everything, how do you know who to trust? - Meemaw
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson